 All the UK strike dates confirmed for April 2023

-Teachers to join Passport Office staff, junior doctors and driving examiners in taking action this month
+Junior doctors joining teachers, Passport Office staff and driving examiners in taking action this month

+Health secretary Steve Barclay has meanwhile accused the British Medical Association of taking a “militant stance” in negotiations, his comments unlikely to soothe tensions between the two sides.

+Thousands of British workers from a host of public-facing professions have undertaken industrial action over the course of the winter, from train drivers to NHS nurses, civil servants and postal workers, demanding salary increases and improved working conditions to ensure they are not left behind by the cost of living crisis.

-School strikes are set to continue in England this April after the National Education Union (NEU) rejected the government’s latest pay offer as “insulting”.
+Earlier this month, the National Education Union (NEU) rejected the government’s latest pay offer as “insulting”, paving the way for school strikes to continue in England in April too.

 After a period of intensive talks with unions, the government had offered teachers a £1,000 one-off payment for the current school year and an average 4.5 per cent pay rise for staff next year.